iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.44.3/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.mdlive.mobile 1 reviews"/>
 </p>

+> Had to restset damn password several times.
+Link will take to site to change password and once you change damn app still say invalid.
+Plus never can get a person on phone.
+I am in pain and will just take my chances at ER.
+Plus no area to key in your insurance information<br> :date: __2021-04-03 20:06:43__

+> Terrible Experience did not help at all no way to contact for refund.
+0/10 Do Not Download.<br> :date: __2021-03-29 20:37:18__

 > The doctors are all super condescending, and not able to discuss medication or anything meaningful, primary care doctor practically refused to talk to me without having lab results.
 Also, there's no way to get an appointment with a therapist or psychiatrist because they are by request only, and they decline the request without even giving a reason.
 I would literally never use this app if social distancing was over.<br> :date: __2021-03-11 22:25:27__